Are high debt levels really a problem?

 Related article: How to Stress test your debt?

 - Cars – leasing has changed how car purchases influence our decisions.
 Most people accept that they will always have a car payment through leasing or financing for 85 or 96 months.

 - Retail – Every major retailer in Canada offers credit cards with incentives attached to them.
 Walmart, Canadian Tire, Home Depot, The Bay, Shoppers Drug Mart, etc.

-- Retirement – more and more Canadians are retiring with debt instead of the goal of retiring debt free.
+- Retirement – more and more Canadians are retiring with debt instead of the goal of retiring debt-free.

 - Lines of Credit – Banks give these things out pretty freely.
-Is it because it help Canadians with greater security and freedom or is it because banks profit greatly from the debt product business?
+Is it because it helps Canadians with greater security and freedom or is it because banks profit greatly from the debt product business?

 Good debt and bad debt